Daksh2060/undo-method-cpp/README.md

-# undo-operation-cpp
+# String List Undo Method
-This C++ project implements a dynamic array class called Stringlist, which allows you to create and manipulate an array of strings, featuring an undo operation, which allows you to undo the operations on your array, including those like adding, deleting, and changing indexes of strings.
+This C++ project implements a dynamic array class called Stringlist, which allows you to create and manipulate an array of strings.
+The focus of the project is a special method of the Stringlist class called `undo` which allows the user to undo operations conducted on the Stringlist array.
+This allows users to dynamically manipulate a list of strings, such as adding, removing, copying, and shifting strings, and undoing these operations as they see fit.